Toronto lefty Ray wins AL Cy Young, Brewers' Burnes takes NL

+In this Year of the Pitcher, both Robbie Ray and Corbin Burnes completed their own kind of comebacks.

-Toronto left-hander Robbie Ray bounced back from a dismal season to win the AL Cy Young Award and Milwaukee righty Corbin Burnes returned from a bout of COVID-19 to win the NL’s top pitching prize Wednesday.
+Ray rebounded from a dismal season that saw him take a rare pay cut to win the AL Cy Young Award with Toronto while Burnes returned from an early bout of COVID-19 with Milwaukee to win the NL’s top pitching prize Wednesday.

-In the Year of the Pitcher, Burnes led the majors with a 2.43 ERA and Ray topped the AL at 2.84.
-Both put up impressive strikeout totals, too, helping build their cases with those studying new-era stats and others looking at more traditional numbers.

 Burnes became the first Brewers pitcher to earn the NL honor — Pete Vuckovich in 1982 and Rollie Fingers in 1981 won the award when Milwaukee was still in the American League.

+“Obviously, I love Toronto, but we'll see where things go,” he said.

-Burnes was 11-5 and fanned 234 in 167 innings while becoming an All-Star for the NL Central champion Brewers.
+Burnes was 11-5 and an All-Star for the NL Central champion Brewers.
 His innings count was lower than his competitors, owing to him missing two weeks in early May after testing positive for the coronavirus.

 In his first season as a full-time starter, Burnes struck out a record 58 before issuing his first walk.
 He tied the major league mark by fanning 10 in a row against the Cubs in August.